 Before entering into any discussion of marriage, it is important to draw a distinction between civil marriage, on the one hand, and Christian marriage, on the other.
 In our culture, with its Christian heritage, the histories of these two rites of passage are closely intertwined, and confusion can be caused by the fact that the same word is used to refer to both things.
 However, they remain separate and distinct.

 Civil marriage is a legal union of two people, and is performed by a registrar or another person authorised to act with the legal powers of a registrar for the purposes of marriage.
-It is governed by the Marriage Acts of 1949 and 2013, and gives formal recognition to a relationship between two people, irrespective of gender, who make legal vows to each other as part of the ceremony.
+It is governed by the Marriage Acts of 1949 and 2013, and gives formal recognition to a relationship between two people, who make legal vows to each other as part of the ceremony.
 It also grants certain benefits and responsibilities in law.
 Civil marriage often serves as an occasion to gather friends and family to add public celebration and social affirmation of the relationship that has been given new recognition in law.

 Christian marriage is performed by a priest, and usually in the presence of the wider church community to which the couple belongs.